Embrace the heat with

 What Is Hot Yoga?

 Hot yoga refers to yoga exercises performed under hot and humid conditions.
 Often associated with the style devised by Bikram Choudhury, hot yoga is now used to describe any number of yoga styles that use heat to increase an individual’s flexibility in the poses.
 In colder climates, hot yoga often seeks to replicate the heat and humidity of India where yoga originated.
+Hot yoga is available only at our Mayfield location.

 What Is Involved?